 Student Scholars collaborate with at least one Pratt faculty/staff member, and have at least one STEM expert on their team (from within or outside of Pratt).
 If you do not have a full team yet, STEAMplant staff will work with you to reach out to potential collaborators on your behalf.
 Student scholars typically have a graduation date in the academic year following the open call, so if awarded funding, the STEAMplant project would be their thesis or capstone work.

 The STEP program at Pratt involves students in grades 7–12 from a variety of local schools.
 Our grant supports projects conducted by Pratt community members that engage STEP students in a STEM field.

 Projects can consist of one or more Pratt community members, including all students, faculty, and staff.
 At least one team member must be an expert in a STEM field.
 If you do not have a full team yet, STEAMplant staff will work with you to reach out to potential collaborators on your behalf.
 Additional team members within and outside of the Pratt community—including students and professionals/experts—may collaborate on these projects at the discretion of the project lead(s).

 All Pratt faculty/staff that are interested in starting or continuing an interdisciplinary STEAM project are eligible to apply for the Faculty & Staff Project Grant.

-Pratt faculty or staff may apply for funding under any of our three programs: as the lead in our Faculty & Staff Project Grant, or on behalf of a Guest Resident or Student Scholar.
+Pratt faculty or staff may apply for funding as the lead in our Faculty & Staff Project Grant, or be included in an application to any of our programs as a collaborator.
 (Please see the program pages for more information on these team types.)
 If you have formed a partial team with a student, or are looking for additional expertise to add to your team, STEAMplant staff will work with you to reach out to potential collaborators on your behalf.